 “Sorry.
 I'll do that.”

 “I am.”
 Iset's face reappeared.
 Her eyes were also covered by tears.
-“Do you have news from Gletty?
-It's strange they have not yet reached us.
+“Do you have any news from Gletty?
+It's strange they have not yet contacted us.
 Look for Iona.
 I'm going to join you.”

 “Yes.
 See you.”
 Attica closed the com and hailed Gletty.